Common Biasi Boiler Problems & Repair Advice

 When a boiler drips water from the bottom it’s due to the failure of some internal parts, possibly a connected joint, rusty pipes, corrosion of the heat exchanger, incorrect boiler connections, auto-air opening or leakage of the heating pump.
-Depending on where the leak is coming from, you’re going to need an engineer to assess the issue.

 This could be one of a variety or possibilities such as air in the boiler, debris, incorrect speed settings or improper installation.